agglayer/vault-bridge/README.md

 - [ERC-20](https://eips.ethereum.org/EIPS/eip-20) token

-Bridged vbToken can be upgraded to Custom Token on Layer Y. This enables custom behavior, such as bridged vbETH to integrate WETH9 interface, replacing WETH on Layer Y.
+Bridged vbToken can be upgraded to Custom Token on Secondary Chain.
+This enables custom behavior, such as bridged vbETH to integrate WETH9 interface, replacing WETH on Secondary Chain.

 ### Native Converter